Koustav-Dey/Snake-Game/README.md

-Hii i am Koustav Dey.
+# Snake-Game
+Hii  I am Koustav.
+I made a simple game Grab Your Target With Snake Game with Python.

 This Snake Game Is Made Using Python 3.6.5 & Pygame Module.
 Hope You Will Like The Game.. and also u can use the code to make your own version of game.